nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Getting Started

-If you are new to TAA, this section serves as an introduction to the app and it's functionalities.
+If you are new to TAA, this section serves as an introduction to the app and its functionalities.

 ### What is TAA?
-TAA is a student developed, open source desktop application for **Teaching Assistants (TA) to track students' progress and tasks.**
+TAA is a student developed, open source desktop application for **Teaching Assistants (TAs) to track students' progress and tasks.**

 ### Quick Start